Marinoan glaciation: Cryogenian Snowball Earth

 Emerging evidence suggests that the Earth underwent a number of glaciations during the Neoproterozoic era.
 There were three (or possibly four) significant ice ages during the late Neoproterozoic.
 These periods of nearly complete glaciation of Earth are often referred to as "Snowball Earth", where it is hypothesized that at times the planet was covered by ice 1–2 km thick.
 Of these glaciations, the Sturtian glaciation was the most significant, whereas the Marinoan was a shorter, but still worldwide glaciation.
 Other Cryogenian glaciations were probably small and not global as compared to the Marinoan or Sturtian glaciations.

 During the Marinoan glaciation, characteristic glacial deposits indicate that Earth suffered one of the most severe ice ages in its history.
 Glaciers extended and contracted in a series of rhythmic pulses, possibly reaching as far as the equator.

+The Earth may not have been fully covered in ice, as some computer simulations show an extreme slowdown of the hydrological cycle that inhibited new glacial formation before the Earth was fully ice-covered.

 The melting of the Snowball Earth is associated with greenhouse warming due to the accumulation of high levels of carbon dioxide in the atmosphere.
+Deglaciation likely started in the mid-latitudes, as in the tropics, the intense hydrological cycle replenished snow rapidly.
+As the mid-latitudes became ice free, dust was blown from them into other regions, lowering albedo and speeding up deglaciation.

 Evidence

 Even though much evidence has been lost through geological changes, field investigations show evidence of the Marinoan glaciation in China, Svalbard archipelago and South Australia.
 In Guizhou Province, China, glacial rocks were found to be underlying and overlying a layer of volcanic ashes which contained zircon minerals, which could be dated through radioisotopes.
-Glacial deposits in South Australia are approximately the same age (about 630 Ma), confirmed by similar stable carbon isotopes, mineral deposits (including sedimentary barite), and other unusual sedimentary structures.
+Glacial deposits in South Australia are approximately the same age (about 630 Ma), confirmed by similar stable carbon isotopes, mineral deposits (including sedimentary baryte), and other unusual sedimentary structures.
 Two diamictite-rich layers in the top 1 km of the 7 km Neoproterozoic strata of the northeastern Svalbard archipelago represent the first and final phases of the Marinoan glaciation.
+In Uruguay, evidence of the Marinoan glaciation is known from dropstones, diamictites, rhythmites, clast layers, and varve-like deposits.

 According to Eyles and Young, the Marinoan is a second episode of Neoproterozoic glaciation (680–690 Ma) occurring in the Adelaide Geosyncline.
 According to them, "It is separated from the Sturtian by a thick succession of sedimentary rocks containing no evidence of glaciation.
 This glacial phase could correspond to the recently described Ice Brooke formation in the northern Cordillera."

+Effects on life

+The survival of benthic macroalgae indicates that there remained areas of suitable habitat for them in the photic zone along the coasts of mid-latitude continents during the Marinoan glaciation.